hknapp518/hknapp518/README.md

 # Hello, I'm Harrison
 <a href="https://linkedin.com"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a recent cybersecurity graduate actively using GitHub to work on cybersecurity projects and gain practical experience to advance my career in the field
+I am a cybersecurity graduate actively using GitHub to work on cybersecurity projects and gain practical experience to advance my career in the field

 ## Objective